gtfactslab/Kasmalkar_LCSS2024/README.md

 # Prerequisites
 To replicate the results of our paper requires the [GT-MAB hardware](https://github.com/thedancomplex/open-blimp/) along with an appropriate motion capture system.

 This project is a ros2 package.
+Note that the top-level folder of this repository must be renamed to `blimp_mpc_ros` when installed.

 # To install
 Clone this repository into the `src` directory of your ROS workspace.